Today I want to talk about one of the most important Excel functions – INDIRECT function.

 The INDIRECT does not evaluate reference “B2”.
 Interesting?

-You can compare this formula together with formula in cell D2 to have a better understanding.
+You can compare this formula together with the formula in cell D2 to have a better understanding.

-With above knowledge, I will give you examples showing how to solve problems in real life.
+With the above knowledge, I will give you examples showing how to solve problems in real life.

-Case 1: Change cell or range reference without changing formula
+Case 1: Change cell or range reference without changing the formula

 Suppose that we have data for the sales of 7 products in four regions (East, West, North, and South).